 Infrastructure monitoring is software that helps you monitor, quickly pinpoint, and fix issues across your entire infrastructure—including cloud-based services, on-premises hosts, orchestrated containers, and virtual machines.
 You can use infrastructure monitoring to get complete observability of complex and hybrid systems such as data centers and cloud-based services like Amazon Web Services (AWS) and Microsoft Azure.
 You can also use infrastructure monitoring to give you a high-level view of your system’s CPU, RAM, storage, and network traffic.
+With these insights, engineers can identify and troubleshoot performance problems within servers, containers, Kubernetes clusters, databases, on-host services, and more, whether on-prem or in the cloud.
+More specifically, infrastructure monitoring delivers in-depth performance metrics, trend values, and predictive insights that empower businesses to fine-tune their resources, improve uptime, and guarantee smooth service.

 Read on to learn more about infrastructure monitoring, including why it’s important and what you should look for in an infrastructure monitoring tool.